 Beers, Specialty Drinks, Coffee (Mmm..Cortadito), Wine and Soft Drinks are on the drink menu.
 If you do choose a Soft Drink, make sure you ask for a refill which they will bring with your food.
 If not, you’ll need to step out of the theater mid-film for it.

 The menu changes and I’ve seen some dishes come and go.
 The Chorizo Sandwich had all the right components to be great but it just didn’t deliver.
 It’s good to see they’re paying attention to what works and removed it.

-The House Ground Bistro Burger has a special blend of beef cuts (Shortrib, Brisket and Chuck).
+The House Ground Bistro Burger has a special blend of beef cuts (Shortrib, Brisket, and Chuck).
 It served with Cheddar and a Special Sauce, aren’t all the good ones served that way?
 It’s way better then this theater has any business serving.
 Those of you who frequent the “Chains”, should come here instead.
 It’s 100 times better.
-You heard that Mom & Pop? lol
+Did you hear that Mom & Pop? lol

 I prefer the Wagyu Sliders to the full sized Burger.
 That Spicy Red Onion Jam on the Sliders has it going on.

 On the starters front, I’ve tried a bunch of them.
 The Croquetas are your standard meat sticks fried perfectly.
 No complaints here but they’re not house-made.
 I do like the Stone Ground Mustard served with them though.

 The regular Fries are just run of the mill shoestrings but if you do need a potato fix then the Sweet Potato Fries are a better option.
 You can also ask them to give you a half Reg/half Sweet Fry order instead.